 Rudder Hole is not Centered - Some Rudders between August 2009 and May 2010

 A few rudders shipped between August 2009 and May 2010 had defective 'shaft holes' - not centered as they should be.
-Most of these are out of circulation now.
+Most of these are out of circulation now, but contact us if you have this obvious defect.